State of Maine Policy on Preservation of State Government Records

 Actions by Employees: Every State employee shall comply with this policy by taking the following actions:

 a.
-Employees are to save (archive) their correspondence, email and other documents so that it is preserved for the amount of time required by the records schedules.
-It is the responsibility of Agency managers and supervisors to secure and archive records of former employees.
-For steps on how to archive e-mail, see the instructions on the State internal website,
+Employees are to save (retain accordingly) their correspondence, email and other documents so that it is preserved for the amount of time required by the records schedules.
+It is the responsibility of Agency managers and supervisors to secure and manage/archive records of former employees.
+For steps on how to archive email, see the instructions on the State internal website,

 b.
 Executive Branch: If assistance is needed, employees can call the OIT Help Desk at 624-7700.